jonyan/portfolio-2018/content/work/yahoo.md

 		</div>
 		<div class="offset-lg-2 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
-				When I joined, the Groups product had not seen any meaningful updates in months, if not years.
-The product still had meaningful usage with millions of core daily active users, but was not by any means a popular or relevant Yahoo product.
-Groups was created in 2001, years before social media was really a thing (before Friendster and Myspace would be created) and our users were generally from an older generation.
+				At the time of my internship, the Groups product had not seen any meaningful updates in months, if not years.
+While the product was far from being a popular or relevant product, it still had usage with several million core daily active users.
+Groups was created in 2001, years before social media had become widely popular (before Friendster and Myspace would be created) and our users were generally from an older generation.
 			</p>
 			<p>
-				My team was tasked with finding ways to overhaul Groups to make it a relevant social product in the context of modern social networks like Facebook and LinkedIn.
+				My team was tasked with finding ways to overhaul Groups to make it a relevant social product in the context of modern social networks like Facebook and LinkedIn without alienating our existing set of users.
 			</p>
 		</div>
 	</div>